Stroudsburg, Pennsylvania: Utilities

 PPL Corporation and FirstEnergy subsidiary Met-Ed both provide electricity to Stroudsburg.
 In the borough, the two companies' service areas overlap and they share utility lines, with the electric provider varying by home or business.
 Originally, customers could not change the company that maintained the electric line that connected to the home or business, but in 2014, a ruling by the Pennsylvania Utility Commission allowed a business owner to change the owner of the line from Met-Ed to PPL Electric Utilities.
 UGI Central Penn Gas provides natural gas to Stroudsburg.
 The Brodhead Creek Regional Authority provides water to Stroudsburg and surrounding areas, with its water supply coming from the Brodhead Creek.
 The Stroudsburg Borough Sewer Department provides sewer service to the borough, operating a wastewater treatment plant.
 Trash collection in Stroudsburg is provided by private haulers while recycling collection is provided by the borough.

 Public education

 The borough is served by the Stroudsburg Area School District.
 Within this district there are four neighborhood elementary (K-4) schools: Arlington Heights Elementary, B.F.
 Morey Elementary, Hamilton Elementary, and Stroudsburg Chipperfield Elementary School.
 There are three other schools within the district: Stroudsburg Middle School (5–7), Stroudsburg Junior High School (8–9), and Stroudsburg High School (10–12).
-The athletic teams for Stroudsburg High School are called the Mountaineers, and the school colors are maroon, black, and white.
+The athletic teams for Stroudsburg High School are called the Mountaineers, and the school colors are maroon and white.